UPVC Decking vs Composite vs Wood: Key Differences Explained

-When purchasing new decking for your home you will need to choose between three different types of material for the decking – wood, composite or UPVC.
-It’s useful to know the pros and cons of each material before you decide whether wooden, composite or UPVC decking best suits your requirements.
+When purchasing new decking for your home you will need to choose between three different types of material for the decking.
+When looking at UPVC vs wood vs composite decking, it’s useful to know the pros and cons of each material before you decide whether UPVC, wooden or composite decking best suits your requirements.

 Wood Decking